electric-eloquence/requerio/docs/extensibility.md

 ```

 jQuery's `.animate()` method can be applied directly on the organism (as can any
-jQuery/Cheerio method).
+jQuery method).
 Requerio has no plans to set state on each frame render
 for the case of animation.
 Therefore, the state needs to be set at the end of
 the animation.
 Since calling `.dispatchMethod()` with the `css` method would
-apply an unnecessary jQuery/Cheerio `.css()` invocation, it is better to call
+apply an unnecessary jQuery `.css()` invocation, it is better to call
 Redux's `store.dispatch()` with the `action` argument.